BHoM/RDF_Prototypes/README.md

-# BHoM to bhOWL Converter
+# RDF_Prototypes
+## Installation instructions
+See installation and update instructions in the [Wiki.](https://github.com/BHoM/RDF_Prototypes/wiki/Installation-and-update-instructions).

+## Description

-"BHoM to bhOWL Converter" is part of ongoing research by University of Stuttgart and Buro Happold.
-It is developed as part of a research project of the [Cluster of Excellence Integrative Computational Design and Construction for Architecture (IntCDC)](https://www.intcdc.uni-stuttgart.de/).
+This repo contains a "BHoM to bhOWL Converter", one of the products of an ongoing research by University of Stuttgart and Buro Happold.
+The research and development are done under the [Cluster of Excellence Integrative Computational Design and Construction for Architecture (IntCDC)](https://www.intcdc.uni-stuttgart.de/).
 The project's name is: [Knowledge Representation for Multi-Disciplinary Co-Design of Buildings](https://www.intcdc.uni-stuttgart.de/research/research-projects/rp-20/).

 The developed tool helps convert BHoM data to a knowledge graph in any software BHoM supports.
 As a result, the converter returns a Resource Description Framework (RDF) graph serialized in Terse RDF Triple Language (TTL) format.
 The toolkit contains a live connector to GraphDB, a highly efficient and robust graph database with RDF and SPARQL support, compliant with W3C standards.